 DataFrame.join(other, on=None, how=None)

-• other: The DataFrame to join with.
+: The DataFrame to join with.on

 Join Types

-• left_anti: Left anti join.
+: Left anti join.

 Examples